TheSuperHackers/GeneralsRankedMaps/README.md

 https://confluence.atlassian.com/get-started-with-sourcetree

 ## How to contribute
-Please Fork this repository and create a Pull Request for files in candidate folders only.
+Please create GitHub Account with identifiable community nickname and fork this repository.
+You can then add or change maps in candidate folder.
+When done, please create a Pull Request and reposity owner will accept it after review.

 ## Core files and folders
 candidate/maps_1v1_zh : Contains all new 1v1 ranked map candidates